dydxprotocol/v4-documentation/pages/api_integration-indexer/indexer_websocket.md

 ### Maintaining a Connection

-Every 30 seconds, the websocket API will send a ping event to the connected client.
+Every 30 seconds, the websocket API will send a [heartbeat ping control frame](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#pings_and_pongs_the_heartbeat_of_websockets) to the connected client.
 If a pong event is not received within 10 seconds back, the websocket API will disconnect.

 ### Subscribe